Connection pooling v1

 The operator manages most of the configuration options for PgBouncer, allowing you to modify only a subset of them.

-You are responsible to correctly set the value of each option, as the operator does not validate them.
+You are responsible for correctly setting the value of each option, as the operator doesn't validate them.

-Below you can find a list of the PgBouncer options you are allowed to customize.
-Each of them contains a link to the PgBouncer documentation for that specific parameter.
-Unless differently stated here, the default values are the ones directly set by PgBouncer:
+These are the PgBouncer options you can customize, with links to the PgBouncer documentation for each parameter.
+Unless stated otherwise, the default values are the ones directly set by PgBouncer.

 ignore_startup_parameters: to be appended to